 Nearly 300,000 people are addicted to prescription drugs today.
 These addicts engage in “doctor shopping” and purchasing drugs on the internet.
 Believe it or not, there are web sites dedicated to writing and filling drug prescriptions.
 The drugs may even come from other countries.
-Because prescription drug addiction in Tennessee is so prevalent and easy to sustain, many people don’t enter a treatment center until they are experiencing consequences, such as job loss, marital problems or overdose.
-Tennessee drug treatment centers are equipped to treat prescription drug addiction.
+Because prescription drug addiction in Tennessee is so prevalent and easy to sustain, many people don’t enter a treatment program until they are experiencing consequences, such as job loss, marital problems or overdose.
+Tennessee drug treatment programs are equipped to treat prescription drug addiction.

-Every year, there are 28,000 drivers convicted of DUIs in Tennessee.
+Every year, there are 28,000 drivers convicted of DUI in Tennessee.
 Many of these offenders are mandated by the state into treatment.
 There are roughly 1,700 deaths in Tennessee each year that are caused by drunk driving.
 Close to 400 people in Tennessee die from drug overdoses each year, and this year, nearly 37,000 Tennessee drug abusers and addicts will be arrested.

-In Tennessee, there are as many treatment centers available for alcoholics and addicts as there are types of people.
+In Tennessee, there are as many treatment programs available for alcoholics and addicts as there are types of people.
 If you are addicted to drugs or alcohol, you are not alone.
 You can get help today.
 In treatment, you will learn how to live without drugs and alcohol and how to have a happy, rewarding life.
 No one has to continue suffering from substance addiction.
-Take the first step at a better life.
+Take the first step to a better life.
 Call for help.